 - 6. Connect the wires as follows. - Set Jumper wires on the contactor.
 See previous illustrations. - Green / Yellow wire to Ground. - Remaining wires to L1 and L2 input.
-It does not matter what order these wires are attached. - 7.
-With a little slack in the wires, tighten the through hole protector to secure the power cable. - 8.
-Reinstall the Power Supply cover see subsection B.
+It does not matter what order these wires are attached.

-- 9. Connect the opposite end of individual wires to a customer supplied plug or main disconnect. - 10.
-Connect the input power cable (or close the main disconnect switch) to supply power.

-F. Connections to Three Phase Input Power
+- 7. With a little slack in the wires, tighten the through- hole protector to secure the power cable. - 8.
+Reinstall the Power Supply cover per instructions found in section 5. - 9.
+Connect the opposite end of individual wires to a customer supplied plug or main disconnect. - 10.
+Connect the input power cable (or close the main disconnect switch) to supply power. - B. Connections to Three Phase Input Power